firesurfer/rclcs/README.md

 You can have look at my [testing workspace](https://github.com/firesurfer/rclcs_testing_ws) ~~which is quite messy.~~ which contains some [examples](https://github.com/firesurfer/rclcs_testing_ws/tree/master/src/test_cs/test_cs/Examples) (And is still a bit messy, but you should get ahead with it).

+For windows you need to use the `WindowsAssemblyLoader` as main method and replace the line inside the `StartMain(string[] args)` function with your own start function.

 ## What works at the moment